-- (4) "Court" means the Supreme Court or Court of Appeals. - (5) "Party," "applicant," "petitioner" or any other designation of a party include such party's attorney of record.
-Whenever under these Rules a notice or other paper is required to be given or served on a party, such notice or service shall be made on his attorney of record if he has one. - (6) "Person" includes and applies to corporations, firms, associations and all other entities, as well as natural persons. - (7) "Pro se" refers to a party acting on his or her own behalf without the assistance of counsel. - (8) "Postconviction appeal" includes any appeal from an order resolving a postconviction challenge to a judgment of conviction, sentence, or the computation of time served under a judgment of conviction including, but not limited to, proceedings instituted under NRS chapter 34. - [(7)](9) "Shall" is mandatory and "may" is permissive. - [(8)](10) The past, present and future tense shall each include the others; the masculine, feminine and neuter gender shall include the others; and the singular and plural numbers shall each include the other.
+- (3) "Clerk" and "clerk of the Supreme Court" means the person appointed to serve as clerk of both the Supreme Court and Court of Appeals. - (4) "Court" means the Supreme Court or Court of Appeals. - (5) "Party," "applicant," "petitioner" or any other designation of a party include such party's attorney of record.
+Whenever under these Rules a notice or other paper is required to be given or served on a party, such notice or service shall be made on his attorney of record if he has one. - (6) "Person" includes and applies to corporations, firms, associations and all other entities, as well as natural persons. - (7) ["Post-conviction] "Pro se" refers to a party acting on his or her own behalf without the assistance of counsel. - (8) "Postconviction appeal" includes any appeal from an order resolving a [post-conviction] postconviction challenge to a judgment of conviction, sentence, or the computation of time served under a judgment of conviction, including, but not limited to, proceedings instituted under NRS Chapter 34. - [(8)] (9) "Shall" is mandatory and "may" is permissive. - [(9)] (10) The past, present and future tense shall each include the others; the masculine, feminine and neuter gender shall include the others; and the singular and plural numbers shall each include the other.